bcaguayo/Notes/03/README.md

 Within member functions of the class, we have access to the `this` keyword, which is a pointer to the object that the member function was invoked on.
 Note that this is a pointer rather than a reference, so using it requires us to do `this->x`, not `this.x`.

+- Structs are used to consolidate data together mainly.
+Has functions sometimes to manipulate data, convert to String, send.
+Very basic data manipulation.

+- Classes have constructors and methods on top.
+Does something more complex.

 ### Access Modifiers

 C++ has the familiar access modifiers of private (only accessible within the class), protected (only accessible within the class and descendant classes), and public (accessible to all).